The Forks, Winnipeg: Esplanade Riel

 Co-designed by architects Guy Préfontaine and Étienne Gaboury of Gaboury Préfontaine Perry Architects Inc., Esplanade Riel is the only bridge with a restaurant in North America, and since July 2015 is occupied by Mon Ami Louis.
 Former leasees include Salisbury House, a local Winnipeg chain restaurant, and Chez Sophie.

-Festival Park and Scotiabank Stage
+CN Stage and Festival Park

-The Scotiabank Stage is an outdoor stage with adjoining greenspace, built along the Broadway Promenade.
+The CN Stage is an outdoor stage with adjoining greenspace, built along the Broadway Promenade.

-In 2012, the signature events at the stage included Winnipeg's Pride Parade festival, Aboriginal Day Live hosted by APTN, Canada Day activities and the Folklorama Kick-Off.
+Many concerts and events in Winnipeg are held here.
+In the past, events have included annual Canada Day celebrations, 2017 Canada Summer Games Festival, Queen Elizabeth's 2010 visit, the 1999 Pan Am Games mainstage concerts, etc. In 2012, the signature events at the stage included Winnipeg's Pride Parade festival, Aboriginal Day Live hosted by APTN, and the Folklorama Kick-Off.

+In the summer of 2004, a new pathway opened through Festival Park, connecting the Esplanade Riel pedestrian bridge with Union Station on Main Street.

 The Forks Historic Port

-Positioned along the Assiniboine Riverwalk, the historic port offers river vessel docking and rental, as well as access to the Splash Dash Water Bus.
+Positioned along the Assiniboine Riverwalk, the historic port offers river vessel docking and rental, as well as access to the Winnipeg Waterways Water Bus and River tours.

-During times of flooding Splash Dash Water Bus employs a movable ramp and floating dock system that allows it to operate in high water conditions.
+During times of flooding Winnipeg Waterways employs a movable ramp and floating dock system that allows it to operate in high water conditions.